 To use this key combination, your Linux kernel must have been compiled with the CONFIG_MAGIC_SYSRQ compile option – most Linux distributions will have this enabled by default.
 Assuming it’s compiled into your kernel, it can be enabled or disabled on a running system by changing the value of /proc/sys/kernel/sysrq.
 To check if it’s enabled, run the following command:

-If you see a “0”, you’ll have to enable it yourself by running the following command as root:
+If you see a “0”, you can enable all magic SysRq options yourself by running the following command:

 Dealing With a Frozen X Server